jTendeck/insurgency-sandstorm-host-local-server/README.md

 Open up Insurgency Sandstorm go to Play > Community Servers > Connect To IP.

-If you are hosting, you can enter in: `127.0.0.1:27102` (if no password was provided during server creating, leave the password field blank when prompted)
+If you are hosting, you can enter in: `127.0.0.1:27102` (if no password was provided during server creation, leave the password field blank when prompted)

 Other people connecting to the server should connect to the Radmin VPN IP address at the top of the Radmin window, followed by `xxx.xxx.xxx.xxx:27102`